 Register on the ChowMatch app and set your preferences for availability, volunteering frequency and preferred travel distance.
 Read the food safety guidelines and complete a short food handling safety quiz.
-Once matched, you will load food donations into your vehicle and unload at the receiving organization.
+Once matched, you will proceed to the donor location, load food donations into your vehicle and unload at the receiving organization.
+To successfully facilitate food delivery, please bring coolers, containers and/or boxes to collect and transport donations in accordance with food safety handling practices.
 Opportunities to field harvest or help process fresh fruit and vegetables may also arise (directly at farms or through groups like Cornell Cooperative Extension Gleaning Program, Farm to Food Pantry Collaborative, and Second Chance Foods).
-To successfully facilitate food delivery, please bring coolers, containers and/or boxes to collect and transport donations in accordance with food safety handling practices.

-- Review the donation and pick-up logistics, and decide if you can claim the run.
+Volunteers review the donation and pick-up logistics, and decide if they can claim the run.

-- If you are the first to claim it, the pick-up will be assigned to you and contact details for the food donor and the recipient organization will follow.
+If you are the first to claim it, the pick-up will be assigned to you and contact details for the food donor and the recipient organization will follow by email.

 Follow all food safety protocols when you pick up and deliver the food.

 Take pictures of your drop off and email to firstname.lastname@example.org.

 After delivery, provide feedback on the experience with both the donor and the receiving organization.

 Take pictures of your drop off and email to .
 Refer to the FeedHV helpful photo tips